October 11, 2024

 In my opinion, the best thing you can do is to surround yourself with a solid team of experts — especially in the areas where you might be lacking (for example, technology development, human resources, accounting or others that are essential to a successful company).
 Know what your strengths and weaknesses are.
 Build a solid support system of people with different skill sets.

-I also suggest hiring strong middle managers to free up your and calendar from “death by meetings” and enable you to focus on growing your business.
+I also suggest hiring strong middle managers to free up your time and calendar from “death by meetings” and enable you to focus on growing your business.
 When something comes up that needs your attention, you will be alerted and can get involved when necessary.

 You most likely have the necessary ambition and dedication required to succeed if you want to open your own business.
 But I would advise you to prepare yourself for the amount of work and hours it will take to see your vision come to life.
 Be ready to work long hours, and know ahead of time that you will have to make sacrifices.
 However, I think it is worth it in the long run to see the idea you have come to fruition.